 Pending accounting pronouncements: In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than twelve months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the consolidated statement of activities.
-The new standard is effective for Easterseals in 2021, and early adoption is allowed.
+The new standard is effective for Easterseals in 2022, and early adoption is allowed.
+Easterseals is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.